qbicsoftware/research-data-management/docs/project/project_introduction.md

 The application drawer can be used to navigate between projects and experiments once a project has been selected.
 It can be opened and closed via it's button on the top left.

-To navigate between projects via the application drawer select your project of interest via the combobox on the top right or select "go to projects" to go back to your landing page
+To navigate between projects via the application drawer select your project of interest from the menu on the left or select "go to projects" to go back to your landing page
 ![project_summary](images/project_summary_drawer_opened.png)